black-studio/black-studio-tinymce-widget/readme.txt

 1. A screenshot of the TinyMCE Widget

 == Changelog ==

+= 0.6.5 =
+* Forced TinyMCE editor to not automatically add/remove paragraph tags when switching to HTML mode (you may need to re-edit your widgets to adjust linebreaks, if you were using multiple paragraphs)

 = 0.6.4 =
 * Fixed compatibility issue with "Jetpack / After the Deadline" plugin